gopythongo/gopythongo/README.md

 Future features
 ---------------
-In order of priority:

-  1. Potentially add an additional class of plug-ins "composers" which execute even before the creation of the build environment to prepare the source tree for building.
+  * Potentially add an additional class of plug-ins "composers" which execute even before the creation of the build environment to prepare the source tree for building.
 These might do things like: clean up temp files, request/download/install stuff or clone submodules.
-  2. Add Docker Store support to build, tag and upload Docker containers
+  * Add Docker Store support to build, tag and upload Docker containers
-  3. Create integration and unittests
+  * Create integration and unittests
-  4. Add RPM and createrepo support
+  * Add RPM and createrepo support